-- Student must complete the prerequisites for courses with required prerequisites (i.e., English, math, reading, etc.).
+- 1. Student must have completed the 8th grade; - Student must complete the prerequisites for courses with required prerequisites (i.e., English, math, reading, etc.).
 Placement can be determined (after completion of 10th grade) through the college application process or by visiting the Placement Office.
 PICTURE I.D.
 IS REQUIRED. - Students should enroll in college level courses (courses numbered 1-99) - No Physical Education/Kinesiology courses allowed. - 4.
-For charter/home schooled students: Present a grade equivalency certificate documenting grade level achieved; submit copy of the affidavit submitted to the State or County Office of Education to document the student's involvement in an educational process. - Register starting Monday, December 6, 2021 online.
+For charter/home schooled students: Present a grade equivalency certificate documenting grade level achieved; submit copy of the affidavit submitted to the State or County Office of Education to document the student's involvement in an educational process. - Register starting Monday, December 5, 2022 online.
 In person only if college is open.